Denmark – A Case to Answer

-London has for the last 50 years been the safe haven for all the stolen money by African, Russian and lately the Asians oligarchs.
-All this money have not only maintained an elite group of professional lawyers and accountants but also contributed to the property boom in the last thirty years in the United Kingdom.
+London has for the last 50 years been the safe haven for all the stolen money by African, Russian and lately the Asian oligarchs.
+All this money has not only maintained an elite group of professional lawyers and accountants but also contributed to the property boom in the last thirty years in the United Kingdom.

 When Anker Jørgensen died in 2016, many articles in the Danish press mentioned the truth about this not very bright Danish Prime minister for two periods.
 He was responsible for Denmark’s devastating immigration policy and the enormous financial deficit.
 What is more, he admired North Korea and its despot Kim Il Sung (see Berlingske Tidende 16 May 1984).